 If you decide to make this dish using the traditional skillet method, be sure to butter or grease the skillet before layering the rutabaga to prevent the vegetable from sticking.

 Keep an eye on how big your portions are!
-Rutabaga is relatively low in carbs, but the carb count can easily creep up if you go overboard.
+Rutabaga is a great low carb potato substitute, but the carb count can easily creep up if you go overboard.
 A scale is always the safest way to track your macros.

 For best visual results, the rutabaga should be sliced paper thin and uniformly.
 A mandolin slicer would be particularly useful for this.
 I did not have a mandolin on hand, so my cuts turned out a little wonky and uneven.
 But even with that, it still turned out over-the-top tasty and easy on the eyes.
 Naturally, I have to share!